lorcalhost/email-blaster/README.md

 # EmailBlaster
 Bulk email sender utility with markdown template and multi-language support.

-Initially created for sending recruitment follow-up emails for [BITPoliTO](https://github.com/BITPoliTO) team, can be easily modified to fit your needs.
+Initially created for sending recruitment follow-up emails for [BIT PoliTO](https://github.com/BITPoliTO) team, can be easily modified to fit your needs.

 ## Installation
 Python 3 is required